c00/log/readme.md

 # todo

 Among other things:
+- Make TestHelper and settings file
-- Give options on init to setup properly
+- Add tags to messages
+- Increment log messages correctly (microtime it, or just keep a record.)
+- Create a front-end
+- fix errors in tests.
-- Add mysql channel
+- Add http VERB to log.
-- Allow reading from mysql db